celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Register as a Validator

 In order to perform Validator actions with the Account created in the previous step, you will need to authorize a [Validator signer](../operations-manual/key-management/detailed.md#authorized-validator-signers) for the `ReleaseGold` contract account.

-If you were part of the genesis validator set, you will have already generated this key and submitted it via Gist.
-Note that if you are planning to run more than one validator, each validator will need a distinct validator signer.

 ```bash
 # On the Validator machine